medmonds19/latin102portfolio/quiz2.md

 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.

-    - nessus gave deianira a vial of blood, by which hercules was poisoned
+    - Nessus gave Deianira a vial of blood, by which hercules was poisoned

-    - cui❌ **quo**
+    - **quo**

-    - vial of blood is the antecedent, singular masculine
+    - blood is the antecedent, singular masculine

-    - latin pronoun is accusative because relative pronoun is direct object
+    - latin pronoun ablative because it expresses instrument or means

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.